virgil van dijk

 Van Dijk’s role for Liverpool is that of a leader.
 Despite being right-footed, he plays on the left side of central defence, and is perfectly comfortable there.
 He exudes confidence, and brings an important calming presence to the heart of Liverpool’s defence.

 He marshals their defensive line and therefore plays a key – if subtle – role in Liverpool’s counter-press, pushing their aggressive, high line forwards to reduce the amount of space opponents have to play in.
-Though that is naturally led by their front three and supported by a mobile and dynamic midfield and their two full-backs, Van Dijk squeezes that defensive line forwards whenever possible to make his teammates’ jobs that bit easier.
+Though that is naturally led by their front three and supported by a mobile and dynamic midfield and their two full-backs, Van Dijk squeezes their defensive line forwards whenever possible to make his teammates’ jobs that bit easier.

 He is daring when doing so, and also happy to be left, along with centre-back partner Gomez, as the only two players on the halfway line – even if that means Liverpool are left two-on-two at the back following a clearance.
 He and Gomez are quick enough that they are rarely beaten with a ball over the top, and Van Dijk is rarely dribbled past, so Klopp can afford to be daring with the positioning of his central defenders.
 That can sometimes even be problematic, with Van Dijk so intent on holding a high line that he can be caught out (above) taking a high-risk approach in stepping forwards rather than chasing back.

-In possession, though Liverpool tend to build patiently, Van Dijk has the ability to play a killer pass straight into the path of a forward – usually Mané, who comes infield off the left – with a clipped ball over the top.
+In possession, though Liverpool tend to build patiently, Van Dijk has the ability to play a killer pass straight into the path of a forward – usually Mané, who comes infield from the left – with a clipped ball over the top.
 Given, on the ball, he is the better of Liverpool’s two centre-backs, opponents often press Van Dijk and leave Gomez free to carry it out of defence.
 For that reason, Van Dijk has to be smart with the direction he takes his first touch in, and has to pick his moments to step into midfield with the ball.
-He also plays an important role in securing possession following a regain at the back – doing so allows Liverpool's attackers to make their recovery runs at a more leisurely pace.
+He also plays an important role in securing possession following a regain at the back – doing so allows Liverpool’s attackers to make their recovery runs at a more leisurely pace.

 If there is to be one criticism of Van Dijk, it may be that his assuredness sometimes veers too close to over-confidence.
 He is sometimes too lax in possession, and has occasionally been caught out, as he notably was for Patrick Bamford’s goal in the win over Leeds at the start of 2020/21.